nixworks/public/news/2015/03/22/README.md

 ##### Richard III of England
 ### [The remains of King Richard III of England, that were discovered in a car park in Leicester in 2012, arrive at Leicester Cathedral ahead of a burial on March 26. ](/news/2015/03/22/the-remains-of-king-richard-iii-of-england-that-were-discovered-in-a-car-park-in-leicester-in-2012-arrive-at-leicester-cathedral-ahead-of.md)
-_Context: Richard III of England, Leicester Cathedral, Leicester_
+_Context: Leicester Cathedral, Leicester, Richard III of England_

 ##### Ganghwa Island
 ### [A campsite tent fire on Ganghwa Island in the South Korean city of Incheon kills five people and seriously injures two others. ](/news/2015/03/22/a-campsite-tent-fire-on-ganghwa-island-in-the-south-korean-city-of-incheon-kills-five-people-and-seriously-injures-two-others.md)